alexmj212/trollbots/README.md

 The backend is a [SlimPHP](https://github.com/slimphp/Slim) application which manages end points specified in `index.php`.

+The datasource uses a mongo database for data persistance.
+I've configured one with [MongoLab](https://mongolab.com).

 ## Dependencies

 Dependencies are listed in [composer.json](https://github.com/alexmj212/slackphp/blob/master/composer.json)